geosolutions-it/pyfulcrum/web/README.md

 {"page": 0,
  "per_page": 50,
  "total_pages": 123,
+ "total": 6150,
  "items": []}
 ```

-With exception for `GeoJSON`, which will return items as `FeaturesCollection` key.
+With exception for `GeoJSON`, which will return items as `features` key.

 ##### Examples: